ChrNg404/Data_Science_ETL_Project/README.md

 We also limited our search to just jobs in California and jobs with the titles "Data Scientist" or the keywords "Data Science."

+Once we collected all of our data, we loaded it into Mongo_db for ease of organization and access in our later work.

 ## Files: What do they DO?!

 ### Folders